 - The primary consultant shares his or her opinion and recommendations with the health care team, patient and family and records it in the medical record.

 Ethics consultations are not appropriate for all situations.
-If you have a question about a financial, legal, quality of care or other issue, ask to be put in touch with the D-H Office of Patient Relations by calling 650-5000.
+If you have a question about a financial, legal, quality of care, or other issues, ask to be put in touch with the Office of Patient Relations by calling 650-5000.

-Ethics consultations are available from 8:00 am to 5:00 pm, Monday-Friday excluding holidays.
+Ethics consultations are available from 8 am to 5 pm, Monday through Friday, excluding holidays.
 Calls received after hours and on weekends will be directed to the Ethics Consultant on-call the next available business day.